olga-od-ua/MS3repo/README.md

 2. The close button on the health warning message slightly moves outside the container on small devices.

+3. Views of a recipe are added with every click on the materialize icon.
+This is not the perfect solution as the views are counted every time the collapsible item opens and closes.
+This means that if a user clicks on the icon to open the collapsible and then clicks on the icon to close the collapsible, 2 views will be added to the recipe.

 #### Other
 Not a bug but a few remarks on the functionality of the website.